JackieTrinh/GameProject/README.md

 * open the gamemaker file to play the game

-* this is a platformer game where you jump and stuff
+* this is a platformer game where you blastjump and stuff

 ## Programs Used